castorini/docTTTTTquery/README.md

   -threads 9 -input ./docs -index ./lucene-index
 ```

-Once the expanded passages are indexed, we can retrieve 1000 passages per query in MS MARCO dev set:
+Once the expanded passages are indexed, we can retrieve 1000 passages per query for the MS MARCO dev set:

 ```bash
 sh /path/to/anserini/target/appassembler/bin/SearchMsmarco \